twofold-rsc/twofold/sites/website/app/pages/(main)/blog/posts/react-cache-its-about-consistency/post.md

 In the above code, each component queries the sales table and displays some data related to sales.

-However, if we introduce a `<SlowComponent>` we run into the same problem as before.
+However, if we introduce `<SlowComponent>` into this tree we run into the same problem as before.

 ```jsx
 export default function Page() {